-Grand National Enclosures
+Grand National Stands

-Aintree has five main Grandstands: The Princess Royal Stand, The County Stand, The Queen Mother Stand, The Earl of Derby Stand and The Lord Sefton Stand.
+Aintree has five main grandstands.
+These include; The Princess Royal Stand, The County Stand, The Queen Mother Stand, The Earl of Derby Stand and The Lord Sefton Stand.
 Within the Grandstands, racegoers can purchase a choice of standing or reserved seat badges.
 All Grand National stands have full bar, catering and betting facilities.

 Princess Royal Stand